-Economics events
+5.1 Economics events

-Economics at University Of Galway strongly encourages economics students' wide and deep engagement in your studies.
-One avenue to do that is through attending our many economics events on campus, such as conferences, workshops, and the regular seminars given by academic staff, researchers and PhD students from economics at University Of Galway, and by external visitors.
-As a class you will be notified of and invited to attend relevant events in Economics.
+Economics at University of Galway strongly encourages economics students' wide and deep engagement in your studies.
+One avenue to do that is through attending our many economics events on campus, such as conferences, workshops, and the regular seminars given by academic staff, researchers and PhD students from economics at University of Galway, and by external visitors.